 Experience and Education

-High school diploma (or its equivalent) plus seven years of progressively more complex administrative experience or a bachelor’s degree plus three years of administrative work experience.
-An undergraduate degree is preferred.
+High school diploma (or its equivalent) plus seven (7) years of progressively more complex administrative experience or a bachelor’s degree plus three (3) years of administrative work experience.
+Business and/or administrative training is desired.

 Knowledge, Skills and Abilities

-Skill and competence in handling administrative and logistical details for large meetings.
+Skill and competence in handling administrative and logistical details for large events;

 NCSL offers an outstanding benefits package including low cost health, dental and vision coverage, a 401(a)-retirement plan with 10% contribution after 6 months and full vesting, life & disability insurance, 3-weeks paid vacation with 5+ years of paid full-time work experience, paid leave, 35-hour work weeks, telework, pet insurance, discounted bus / train passes, in-office dry cleaning pick up, access to 24-hour fitness memberships, and more!

 Interested candidates should send a cover letter and resume highlighting skills and qualifications to: https://ncsl.applicantpro.com/jobs/ no later than Friday, September 13, 2019.

 NCSL IS AN EQUAL OPPORTUNITY EMPLOYER

 About National Conference of State Legislatures